Skip to main content

 Ask NMLP

-Anything about donating or dropping off books in Albuquerque, what we accept, free pickup areas, rare collections, or New Mexico authors — ask away, and book a pickup right here.
+Anything about donating or dropping off books in Albuquerque, what I accept, free pickup areas, rare collections, or New Mexico authors — ask away, and book a pickup right here.

 Hi!
 I'm the New Mexico Literacy Project assistant.
 Ask me about donating books, our 24/7 drop box, free pickup, rare collections, or New Mexico authors — and I'll help you get it handled.